Ephraim-usc/glike/README.md

 Samples not mentioned in the dictionary are considered potentially from any available population at the time of the sample.
 The default is an empty dictionary.

-`prune` is the proportion of discarding low likelihood trees, enabling this feature often reduces noise when dealing with reconstructed trees.
+`prune` is a float number between 0 and 1, that specifies the proportion of discarding low likelihood trees.
+Enabling this feature often reduces noise when dealing with reconstructed trees.
-The default is zero, meaning that all trees are reserved.
+The default is 0.0, meaning that all trees are reserved.

 This function returns the log probability that such genealogical trees are generated under the hypothesized demography.